Pierre Mulele: Ideology and Maoism

 The attempt to adapt Maoist Chinese practice to African conditions also extended to Mulele's use of the peasants as the mainstay of his revolution.

 Death

 In 1968, then-President Joseph-Désiré Mobutu (later Mobutu Sese Seko) lured Mulele out of exile by promising him amnesty.
 Mulele believed Mobutu's promise and returned to Congo-Kinshasa.
 There, Mobutu had him arrested and sentenced to death.
-Mulele was executed and allegedly tortured: his eyes were pulled from their sockets, his genitals were ripped off, and his limbs were amputated one by one, all while he was alive.
+Mulele was allegedly tortured before being executed: his eyes were pulled from their sockets, his genitals were ripped off, and his limbs were amputated one by one, all while he was alive.
 What was left was dumped in the Congo River.

 Personal life

 Mulele was born in Isulu-Matende.
 He, alongside Antoine Gizenga, received his early secondary education at a seminary in Kinzambi.
 He continued his education at the Ecole Moyenne de Leverville established by the Huileries du Congo Belge and coordinated under the Brothers of Charity for a further three years.

 He married Léonie Abo, a fellow fighter who spent five years in the underground rebel movement alongside guerrillas loyal to Mulele.
 In 1968, after her husband's assassination, she fled to Congo-Brazzaville where she has since lived.
 Abo has made a great effort to preserve the memory of her late husband.
 The Belgian book Une Femme du Congo (A Congolese Woman), by Ludo Martens, tells Abo's life story.